JeremyJi10/DL-deeplearning.ai/README.md

 ## Contents
 Programming assignments, projects from all 5 courses, and quizzes of course 3.

-**Note:** All caches, previou versions, and read-only files were not uploaded except read-only images.
+**Note:** All caches, previous versions, and read-only files were not uploaded except read-only images.

 ### Course 1 - Neural Networks and Deep Learning
 - Week 1 - Intro to Deep Learning